For librarians

 Reading the reports

-See your collection, usage, and demand at a glance on the Reports tab.
+See your collection, usage, and demand at a glance, or just ask your library a question in plain English.

 The Reports tab is the story you take to whoever funds the library: a collection that’s growing, books that get used, and demand worth acting on.
 No spreadsheets, no query writing.